Note: This topic is featured in the "Introduction to App Building" course in Tulip University.

 This data can be displayed through KPI dashboards or shared with colleagues without logging into Tulip.

-For guidance on building your first manufacturing app, we recommend the Tulip Basics app.
+For guidance on building your first frontline operations app, we recommend the Tulip Basics app.

 The app can be customized with the following fields in the "App" tab of the Context Pane: